open-amt-cloud-toolkit/ui-toolkit/docs/auditLog.md

 npm install
 ```
 ## Create Bundle for AuditLog
-At a command prompt navigate to the root of MPS_UI_Toolkit, run the below command.
+At a command prompt navigate to the root of ui-toolkit, run the below command.
 > **Note:** Remove or rename the existing **auditlog.core.min.js**  in **dist/**
 ```
 npm run build-auditlog-prod